 The involvement of parents in the management of behaviour is fundamental to a successful behaviour environment.
-We share positives with the parents as well as the children through class assemblies, Open House and comments in diaries.
-Formal parents meetings and end of year reports celebrate the successes that the children experience through comments about attitude, behaviour and progress.
+We share positives with the parents as well as the children through class assemblies, parent consultations and comments in diaries.
+The formal parents meetings and end of year reports celebrate the successes that the children experience through comments about attitude, behaviour and progress.

 The beginning or end of the day is often used to discuss small matters of both success and concern and we feel that it is very important to inform parents from the outset of any concerns that we might have.
+However, due to the current covid-19 pandemic we will not be able to discuss any issues at length at the classroom door, therefore if there are any issues that need to be discussed with the teacher, parents are to make an appointment to via school office.
 We ask parents to share in our positive approach to behaviour so that the children experience consistency.